GentleCure Blog

-Nodular basal cell ski cancer is one of the most common types of basal cell skin cancer and often appears as a pearly bump that refuses to go away.
+Nodular basal cell skin cancer is one of the most common types of basal cell skin cancer and often appears as a pearly bump that refuses to go away.
 Is nodular basal cell skin cancer dangerous, and can it spread?
 Explore this overview on what to expect from a nodular basal cell skin cancer prognosis.

-Nodular Basal Cell Skin Cancer Prognosis
+What Does Early Nodular Basal Cell Skin Cancer Look Like?

 Nodular basal cell skin cancer will often present as a small, pearly bump that may be pink or translucent.
 Over time, this lesion will continue to grow and may even break open, bleed, and scab over without ever fully healing.